 Non-transportation energy use would be associated with electricity and natural gas.
 The Renewables Portfolio Standard (RPS) promotes diversification of the state's electricity supply and decreased reliance on fossil fuel energy sources.
 Renewable energy includes (but is not limited to) wind, solar, geothermal, small hydroelectric, biomass, anaerobic digestion, and landfill gas.
 Originally adopted in 2002 with a goal to achieve a 20 percent renewable energy mix by 2020 (referred to as the "Initial RPS"), the goal has been accelerated and increased by Executive Orders (EO) S-14-08 and S-21-09 to a goal of 33 percent by 2020.
-In April 2011, Senate Bill (SB) 2 (1X) codified California's 33 percent RPS goal.
+In April 2011, Senate Bill (SB) 2 (1X) codified California's 33 percent

+RPS goal.
 SB 350 (2015) increased California's renewable energy mix goal to 50 percent by year 2030.
 SB 100 (2018) further increased the standard set by SB 350 establishing the RPS goal of 44 percent by the end of 2024, 52 percent by the end of 2027, and 60 percent by 2030.
-Once operational, the project would be served by Moreno Valley Electric Utility (MVU), which has an Integrated Resource Plan that identifies how it will achieve these RPS goals (MVU 2018).
+Once operational, the project would be served by Moreno Valley Electric Utility (MVU).
+MVU has an Integrated Resource Plan (MVU 2018) that identifies how it will achieve 44 percent renewables by 2024.
+MVU is on track to procure 60 percent by 2030.